Website Manager

 Tournament Selection and Playing Time

 • All-Star teams will generally play in at least 1-2 preparatory tournaments.
 At least one team for each division, to the extent a team is fielded for such division, will also participate in the applicable PONY sanctioned tournaments, to the extent a PONY West Region tournament is available for such division.
-Please note that the PONY West Region currently does not sanction a Pinto tournament using the type of pitching machine used by South Bay PONY for the Pinto American division.

 • Practice time with advanced level players is the greatest development benefit of participating in All-Stars.
 While such development is a primary goal of the All-Star season, South Bay PONY aspires to compete at a high level in all tournaments.
 As a result, while Managers are encouraged to provide each player with the opportunity to participate in games, a minimum amount of playing time in every game cannot be guaranteed and position rotation is often times infrequent.